Ninnat/ninnat.github.io/_posts/2021-01-22-blog-migration.md

 ## MathJax

 This site uses MathJax (2.7.7) and [tex2jax](https://docs.mathjax.org/en/v2.7-latest/options/preprocessors/tex2jax.html) to create beautiful equations with minimal effort (unlike bare bone Wordpress LaTeX support).
-The only file that controls MathJax is `_includes/scripts.html` where I put the following code snippets for
+The only file that controls MathJax is `_includes/scripts.html` where I put the following codes for
 - Latex macros (the example showing macros for the quantum mechanical [bras and kets](https://en.wikipedia.org/wiki/Bra%E2%80%93ket_notation))
 - in-line math delimitor `$...$` (instead of the default `\\(...\\)`)
 - equation numbers